tidyverse/tidyverse.org/content/blog/cli-3-1-0/index.md

 <pre class='chroma'><code class='language-r' data-lang='r'><span class='nf'><a href='https://rdrr.io/r/utils/install.packages.html'>install.packages</a></span><span class='o'>(</span><span class='s'>"cli"</span><span class='o'>)</span></code></pre>

 </div>

+This release of cli comes with an important feature for end users: the ability to select or define their preferred palettes.
+The selected palette is respected by every package that relies on either cli or the crayon package.
+We also show some other improvements in this post, these are mainly aimed at developers.

 You can see a full list of changes in the [release notes](https://github.com/r-lib/cli/releases/tag/v3.1.0).